 SBF’s fate will now be decided by the Southern District of New York, but his media charade of aw-shucks interviews and congressional testimony laced with brogrammer idioms built a public persona that we’ve largely come to accept: SBF is just a kid.
 Indeed, he’s so young that his law school professor parents were involved in his business and political dealings.
 (In this, they embody the helicopter style of child-rearing favored by nearly the entire Boomer elite.)

-The reality, of course, is that SBF is a grown-ass, 30-year-old man.
+The reality, of course, is that SBF is a grown-ass 30-year-old man.
 He is twelve years older than many of the men and women we sent to Iraq and Afghanistan.
 Twelve years older than the adults we encourage to swallow hundreds of thousands of dollars in college debt before even declaring a major.
 And, if we’re serious about the math, SBF is a mere eight years away from the half-life of the average adult American man, who boasts a provisional life expectancy of only 76 years, according to the CDC.
-At 38, SBF would have already lived most of his life on Earth.
+At 38, SBF will have already lived most of his life on Earth.

 Perhaps you’ve given little thought to SBF or FTX beyond: WTF!?
 In which case I applaud your rich social life and sense of restraint.